-Sodium and Water Softeners
+The Problems With Sodium Water Softeners

-Water Ionizers: Sodium, Water Softeners
+Water Ionizers & Whole House Water Softeners

-Reverse Osmosis: RO is actually the best filtration, and it is great for eliminating hardness and sodium from your water.
+RO is actually the best filtration, and it is great for eliminating hardness and sodium from your water.
 RO will remove up to 99.9% contaminants, it also removes salt and 100% of germs and viruses.
 You need a big enough tank and a suitable membrane.
 So, choose your RO systems with care.
 Also, make sure you get an ionizer that will allow slower flow rates if you're hooking into a reverse osmosis system.